strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 npm is used to install template packages, so `<template-package>` can match [any format](https://docs.npmjs.com/cli/v8/commands/npm-install) supported by `npm install`.
 This includes npm packages, scoped packages, packages with a precise version or tag, and local directories for development.

 ::: tip
-For convenience, official Strapi templates also have a shorthand.
-It lets you omit the `@strapi/template-` prefix from the template npm package name.
-So the following commands are equivalent:
+For convenience, official Strapi templates also have a shorthand, making it possible to omit the `@strapi/template-` prefix from the template npm package name:

 ```bash
 # Shorthand